-The Wellesley Teachers' Association represents staff members in Unit A which include classroom teachers, professional support and school nurses.
-The Wellesley teachers' salary schedule, like all public schools in the Commonwealth and across the country, is based on a step system where salary increases are based on years of service and educational degree attainment.
-The experience and education profiles of Wellesley teachers have remained constant over the last few years.
-The fiscal year 2019 salary schedule (Table A), a distribution chart detailing the current full-time equivalents (FTEs) in Unit A without new requests (Table B) and the costs associated by individual category (Table C) are provided below.
-As you will note, 52.79% of Wellesley's teachers are at the top step on the salary scale based on their professional experience and longevity with the district.
+The tables below include the fiscal year 2019 salary schedule (Table A), a distribution chart detailing the current full-time equivalents (FTEs) in Unit A with new requests (Table B) and the costs associated by individual category (Table C) are provided below.
+As you will note, 55.01% of Wellesley's teachers are at the top step on the salary scale based on their professional experience and longevity with the district.